Arabian Nights (1974 film): Cast

 Pasolini originally wanted to use more native actors from Iran and other shooting locations in some of the roles but he had to settle for Italian actors and actresses as the Muslim governments did not permit nudity for their citizens.
-Many of the roles are still played by non-professional native actors, though usually the ones that don't involve nudity.
+Many of the roles are still played by non-professional native actors, though usually the ones that do not involve nudity.
 This leads to some odd casting choices such as the Yunan story where Prince Yunan is played by an Italian (Salvatore Sapienza) while his father is clearly played by an East Asian (most likely native Nepalese).

 Around this time, Ninetto Davoli, who was bisexual and involved with Pier Paolo Pasolini, left him to marry a woman.
 Pasolini references this by having his story be the one about the man who is instructed on how to woo a woman by a girl who happens to be his fiancé and who dies of a broken heart.
 Davoli was married in 1973 and this film can be read as Pasolini's farewell to him.
 This was the first film where Pasolini had Davoli naked with his penis exposed, and interestingly, his story in the film ends with him being castrated by his former lover.
 It is no coincidence that Aziz is a very insensitive character.

 In typical Pasolini fashion, there is also some gender bending casting.
 Zummurrud's bride is played by the thirteen year son of an Iranian hotel owner who lived near Imam mosque.